SUSE/sesdev/README.md

 #### Analysis

-For some unknown reason, vagrant-libvirt is not smart (or careless) enough to automatically destroy a given network when the last domain using that network is destroyed.
+It has been reported that vagrant-libvirt sometimes leaves networks behind when it destroys domains (i.e. the VMs associated with a sesdev deployment).
+We do not currently know why, or under what conditions, this happens.

 #### Resolution

-We are currently working on a `--destroy-networks` option to `sesdev destroy`.
+If this behavior bothers you, `sesdev destroy` has a `--destroy-networks` option you can use.
+Of course, `sesdev destroy --destroy-networks` only works for the network(s) associated with the VMs in the deployment being destroyed.
 To quickly destroy a bunch of networks, construct a script like so:

 ```
 #!/bin/bash